zengjixiang/jina/docs/get-started/install.md

 ### Prerelease

-Prerelease is the version always synced with the `master` branch of Jina's GitHub repository.
+Prerelease is the version always synced with the `master` branch of Jina-serve's GitHub repository.

 ````{tab} via PyPI